Cruel and Unusual: Why Are We Doling Out Harsh Justice to Returning War Vets?By Penny Coleman, AlterNet

 In this case, justice might best be served if a judge can be persuaded to dismiss the charges.
 Brian's military career could then continue uninterrupted, saving him and his family the stress of a trial, the horror of a jail sentence and the daunting prospect of having to reinvent himself in the aftermath.

+In a future case, the facts might be more complicated.
+For example, the victim might be a child, and the shooter, a soldier/sailor/Marine with a diagnosable combat-related stress injury who is unable to distinguish a real threat requiring a legitimate act of self-defense from something else.
 To date, there is no template for handling veterans who come into contact with the criminal justice system.
 Continuing to punish vets more harshly than other citizens for the same crime is simply unfair.
 Yet despite multiple BJS surveys pointing out the inequity, the uneven punishment has continued for decades.

 That is not going to change unless we address some difficult questions about how we feel and think about our veterans.